fbeltrao/dotnet-observability-sample/README.md

 However, some projects have dependencies on specific vendors (i.e. Prometheus metrics for scaling or progressive deployment), which limits the choices.

-Another deciding factor is having the requirement to minimize vendor locking, allowing the system to be agnostic of hosting environment.
+Another deciding factor is minimizing vendor locking, allowing the system to be agnostic of hosting environment.
 In that case, sticking with an OSS solution is favoured.

 ## Appendix